-The Company has designated marketable securities as of December 31, 2018 and 2017 as available-for-sale securities and measures these securities at their respective fair values.
+The Company invests its excess cash in debt securities with high credit ratings including but not limited to money market funds, asset backed securities, securities issued by the U.S. government and its agencies, corporate debt securities and commercial paper.
+The Company has designated its investments in marketable securities as available-for-sale and measures these securities at their respective fair values.
 Marketable securities are classified as short-term or long-term based on the maturity date and their availability to meet current operating requirements.
 Marketable securities that mature in one year or less are classified as short-term available-for-sale securities and are reported as a component of current assets.

 Securities that are classified as available-for-sale are measured at fair value with temporary unrealized gains and losses reported in other comprehensive loss, and as a component of stockholders' equity until their disposition.
 The Company reviews all available-for-sale securities at each period end to determine if they remain available-for-sale based on their current intent and ability to sell the security if it is required to do so.
-Declines in value judged to be other-than-temporary are included in interest income or expense in the Company's statements of operations and comprehensive loss.
 Realized gains and losses from the sale of marketable securities, if any, are calculated using the specific-identification method.

 Marketable securities are subject to a periodic impairment review.
 The Company may recognize an impairment charge when a decline in the fair value of investments below the cost basis is determined to be other-than-temporary.
 In determining whether a decline in market value is other-than-temporary, various factors are considered, including the cause, duration of time and severity of the impairment, any adverse changes in the investees' financial condition, and the Company's intent and ability to hold the security for a period of time sufficient to allow for an anticipated recovery in market value.
-There were no marketable securities deemed to be impaired as of December 31, 2018 or 2017.
+To date, there have been no declines in value deemed to be other than temporary for any of our investments in marketable securities.

-Goodwill and Indefinite-Lived Other Intangible Assets
+Goodwill and Indefinite-Lived Intangible Asset